Simply007/-kontent-custom-element-font-awesome-selector-codename/README.md

 This is a [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) that allows you to pick [Font Awesome Icon](https://fontawesome.com/icons).

-The custom element is storing the code of the picked icon.
+The custom element is storing the **code of the picked icon**.
 Internally it is a wrapper over the [fontawesome-iconpicker](https://github.com/itsjavi/fontawesome-iconpicker) selector.

 ## Stored value